-Higher-institution degree education organised in Finland should be costfree.
+Higher-institution degree education organised in Finland should be costfree

 The Finnish education system should promote the realisation of educational equality.
 In order for equality to be realised in higher education, one should promote it at all educational levels.
 The education system should not include educational dead ends, but an individual should always have the possibility to pursue further education.
 The transfer to higher education institutions from vocational upper secondary school should be developed and strengthened.
 Cost-free upper secondary school, both general and vocational, should enable the realisation of educational equality.
-The regional

-- differentiation of schools should be decreased in comprehensive school and upper secondary school.
+The regional differentiation of schools should be decreased in comprehensive school and upper secondary school.
 The educational differences between genders should be decreased.
-Early access in high-quality early childhood education is the right of every child. - 559 Annual fees for students from outside EU/EEA countries should be abolished.
-560 University should review the impact of annual fees on application numbers, 561 on the number of those receiving the place of study and the number of 562 students starting their studies.
-In addition, the university should monitor how - much resources the measures caused by the annual fees take from the - administration and staff. - University should provide a competitive grant system, which covers completely the annual fee for as many students from outside EU/EEA countries as possible.
-The criteria of the available grants should be transparent and easily understandable. - 569 Sustainably realised educational export strengthens the financial foundation 570 of the university.
-University may import its education in the world, but it 571 should not take resources from other teaching or research.
-University 572 business should be based on university values.
-Business activities should be 573 ethical and in accordance with the principles of societal and social 574 responsibility. - Teaching included in degree teaching should not be transferred in the sphere of continuing professional education. - 577 Completing courses should not incur obligatory fees for students.
-Primarily, 578 all course material should be free and electronically available for the student.
-579 The use of electronic material in studying should be enabled everywhere in 580 the campuses and unnecessary paper consumption must be avoided.
-581 Lecture copies, necessary instruments for the course or other material should 582 not incur costs, and the payment should not be the condition for a study 583 record. - The facilities of communication channels of the Student Union should not be used for preparatory course activities not owned by organisations under TYY.

-1.6.
-Continuous learning and working life

-The university should promote the ability to learn and the possibilities to continue learning throughout one's life.
-Continuous learning should primarily promote the development of competence and level of education of people and communities.
+Early access in high-quality early childhood education is the right of every child.

+University should review the impact of annual fees on application numbers, on the number of those receiving the place of study and the number of students starting their studies.
+In addition, the university should monitor how

+- 582 much resources the measures caused by the annual fees take from the administration and staff. - University should provide a competitive grant system, which covers completely the annual fee for as many students from outside EU/EEA countries as possible.
+The criteria of the available grants should be - 587 transparent and easily understandable. - 588 Sustainably realised educational export strengthens the financial foundation - of the university.
+University may import its education in the world, but it - 590 should not take resources from other teaching or research.
+University - 591 business should be based on university values.
+Business activities should be - 592 ethical and in accordance with the principles of societal and social - 593 responsibility. - 594 Teaching included in degree teaching should not be transferred in the - sphere of continuing professional education. - 596 Completing courses should not incur obligatory fees for students.
+Primarily, - all course material should be free and electronically available for the student. - 598 The use of electronic material in studying should be enabled everywhere in - 599 the campuses and unnecessary paper consumption must be avoided. - 600 Lecture copies, necessary instruments for the course or other material should - 601 not incur costs, and the payment should not be the condition for a study - 602 record. - The facilities of communication channels of the Student Union should not be - 604 used for preparatory course activities not owned by organisations under TYY. - 605 1.6.
+Continuous learning and working life - The university should promote the ability to learn and the possibilities to - 607 continue learning throughout one's life.
+Continuous learning should - 608 primarily promote the development of competence and level of education - 609 of people and communities. - The university must have procedures for assessing the quality of continuous - 611 learning. - 612 Functional right to complement one's degree decreases the need for re- - 613 education.
+Graduates should be ensured a cost-free possibility to - 614 complement their degree with studies of at least the extent of minor studies. - 615 A sufficient time should be guaranteed for complementing the degree in order to make it flexible for those in working life and corresponds to the derived needs to complement the degree.